khaliddosari/Raqeeb/Docs/status.md

 for any endpoint starting `https://example-authority.local`, which is the sentinel the defaults use.

-**`PUBLIC_BASE_URL` must be HTTPS with no trailing slash, and it is not set on Modal.** URLs are built by concatenation, and the media stream URL is derived by swapping the scheme, so plain HTTP yields `ws://`, which Twilio rejects.
-The Modal secret has no `PUBLIC_BASE_URL`, so the deployment falls back to `http://localhost:8000`.
-Invisible while telephony is mocked; the first live call would dial back to nothing.
-Set it to the Modal URL before switching telephony on.
+**`PUBLIC_BASE_URL` must be HTTPS with no trailing slash, and differs between machines.** URLs are built by concatenation, and the media stream URL is derived by swapping the scheme, so plain HTTP yields `ws://`, which Twilio rejects.
+On Modal it is the Modal URL.
+The local `.env` points at an ngrok address, which only works while that tunnel is running; ngrok is not part of the project setup.
+Do not copy the local value into the Modal secret.

-**The public site spends real money or quota.** Today anyone who finds it can run reports on the project's Gemini key, and that quota has already run out once.
-After the OpenAI switch it gets worse: reports bill the OpenAI account, and with live telephony every run places a real call billed per minute by both OpenAI Realtime and Twilio.
+**The public site spends real money on every run.** Reports bill the OpenAI account, and every run places a real call billed per minute by both OpenAI Realtime and Twilio.
+Anyone who finds the link can do this.

-**Deploy the backend before the frontend.** The dashboard now sends `employee_phone` and `location`; the Modal backend from before that change still requires `employee_id` and rejects every detection without it.
-Run `modal deploy` first, then let Vercel pick up the frontend.

-**With live telephony, the public site can ring any Saudi mobile.** The number typed into the dashboard is dialled by the voice agent.
-Validation limits it to Saudi mobiles, but anyone who finds the site could make it call someone else, on Yazeed's Twilio account.
-Gate it before switching telephony on: an allowlist of the team's numbers, or a demo passcode.
+**Live telephony is on, and the public site can ring any Saudi mobile.** The number typed into the dashboard is dialled by the voice agent.
+Validation limits it to Saudi mobiles, but anyone who finds the site can make it call someone else, on Yazeed's Twilio account.
+This is no longer hypothetical.
+Gate it (an allowlist of the team's numbers, or a demo passcode), or switch the Modal secret back to `TELEPHONY_PROVIDER=mock` when nobody is testing.

+**Deploy the backend before the frontend.** When the dashboard and API change together, a dashboard that reaches Vercel first talks to the old backend.
+The last time, the new dashboard sent `employee_phone` and `location` to a backend that still required `employee_id` and rejected every detection.
+Run `modal deploy` first, then push to `main`.

-**The local `.env` carries a billed Twilio token.** Calls placed with it charge Yazeed's account.
-Move it between machines privately (USB or an encrypted note), never through chat or email, and never commit it; `.env` is gitignored and must stay that way.
+**Billed credentials live in the local `.env` and the Modal secret.** Calls placed with the Twilio token charge Yazeed's account, and the OpenAI key bills the project.
+Move `.env` between machines privately (USB or an encrypted note), never through chat or email, and never commit it;
+`.env` is gitignored and must stay that way.

+**A failed dispatch call shows up as "Failed to fetch".** `twilio_outbound_call_node` does not catch Twilio errors, so the exception escapes the graph and the manual-info request returns 500.
+Starlette sends that 500 from outside the CORS middleware, without CORS headers, so the browser throws the response away and the dashboard shows only `TypeError: Failed to fetch`.
+The real reason is in `uv run modal app logs raqeeb`.
+The incident is also left stuck partway through, the same class of bug `send_report` had before it learned to return `False`.

+**The Modal CLI can be logged in to the wrong workspace.** Production lives in `khaliddosari2014`.
+A machine logged in to another workspace (Khalid's also has `swager2014`) lists no `raqeeb` app, and `modal deploy` there would quietly create a second, empty copy with no secret.
+Add the right profile with `uv run modal token new --profile khaliddosari2014`.

+**Some networks block modal.com but not the Modal API.** The website's TLS handshake is reset while `api.modal.com` works, so the CLI runs but its browser login page never loads.
+Open the login link the CLI prints on another network (a phone on mobile data, or a VPN); the CLI completes on its own once it is approved.

+**`uv sync` fails on Windows with Python 3.13.** `twilio` pulls in `aiohttp` 3.9.5, which has no prebuilt wheel for 3.13, so uv tries to compile it and stops with "Microsoft Visual C++ 14.0 or greater is required".
+Use `uv sync --python 3.12`, which uv downloads for you.

+**`uvicorn --reload` can hang the local backend.** Plain `--reload` watches the whole project, `.venv` included, so any package change triggers a restart, and the restart waits forever for an open dashboard monitor WebSocket to close.
+Every request then times out, and the dashboard shows a connection reset.
+Run it as
+`uv run uvicorn agent.main:app --reload --reload-dir agent --reload-dir config --timeout-graceful-shutdown 3`.

 **Tests use in-memory checkpoints.** `tests/conftest.py` sets `CHECKPOINT_DB=:memory:` so each run starts clean.
 Anything that changes how the checkpointer is built should keep that path.